 - 1. At the Command prompt, enter GMOPTIONS. - 2.
-In "IM:Standards Summary" dialog box, in the Standard Elements list, double-click Feature Control Frame.
-The Feature Control Frame Settings dialog box appears. - 3.
-In the standard elements list, double-click the Feature Control Frame symbol. - 4.
+In "GM:Standards overview" dialog box, in the Standard Elements list, double-click Feature Control Frame.
+The Feature Control Frame Settings dialog box appears.

+- 3. In the standard elements list, double-click the Feature Control Frame symbol. - 4.
 In the Show symbols for list, select a category. - 5.
 In the list of Geometric Dimensioning and Tolerancing symbols, select the check boxes adjacent to the symbols to make available and clear the others. - 6.
-Repeat steps 4 and 5 for all required categories.
+Repeat steps 4 and 5 for all required categories. - 7.
+Click OK until all dialog boxes close.